 Surface water flooding can be mitigated to a negligible to low risk through the following approach that include but are not limited to the following:

-Adoption of a surface water management strategy (see Section 6 of The FRA) to deal with modelled surface water ponding and reduce saturation of shallow geology which currently results in perched groundwater at depths of <2mbgl.
+Adoption of a surface water management strategy (see Section 6 of the FRA) to deal with modelled surface water ponding and reduce saturation of shallow geology which currently results in perched groundwater at depths of <2m below ground level (bgl).

 Implementation of proposed interception ditches designed to capture surface water flow pathways entering the western Site parcel (Parcel 1) from the northern and western boundaries (i.e. from highways) and route the 1 in 1000-year flows in-channel to Watercourse 2.